BCA-310-24610-SurajKumarPaswan/smart-grievance-portal/README.md

 This project was developed as part of the Bachelor of Computer Applications curriculum under the guidance of faculty members of CIMAGE Professional College.

 ---
+# 📄 License

+This project is developed for educational and academic purposes only.

+---

+⭐ If you found this project useful, please consider giving it a Star.